Tips for the Last Month of Pregnancy!

 From the research I did at the time, it seems like for MOST people, the carpal tunnel goes away quickly after giving birth.
 Thankfully, mine was pretty much gone after 48 hours.

-As your baby prepares for delivery, they will begin to work their way down into your birth canal.
+As your baby prepares for delivery, it will begin to work its way down into your birth canal.
 The baby will settle into your pelvis, hopefully, head first, which can be really painful, cause a lot of pressure, and just be uncomfortable.

 If the baby happens to sit on a nerve, that will make the pain even worse.
 You may even experience some numbness in your legs depending on where the baby is laying.